Credit-Based Insurance Scores vs. FICO Scores

 If improving your credit will take time, you still have options:

-If private market insurers won't offer coverage or rates are unaffordable, contact your state's FAIR Plan (Fair Access to Insurance Requirements) as a backstop option — though coverage is typically more limited.
+If private market insurers won't offer coverage or rates are unaffordable, you may qualify as high risk home insurance and need to contact your state's FAIR Plan (Fair Access to Insurance Requirements) as a backstop option, though coverage is typically more limited.

 Frequently Asked Questions